Yes, It's Been With Me All My Life

 Yes, it's been with me all my life—that "aesthetic" sense and sensibility.
-I approach everything I do as art.
+I approach everything as I do art.
 I have been an artist all my life!

 I was born in Downtown Brooklyn a melting pot in those days.
 Each neighborhood had its own culture and set of rules.
 Above all, they each had a rhythm.
 It was an excellent place for a planetary citizen like myself to be born, live, and thrive.
 A smorgasbord of language, music, cuisine, and customs to enjoy, it was a priceless learning experience.

-I was lucky enough to have a very gifted father, Enrique "Hank" Martinez.
+I was lucky enough to have a very gifted father, Henry "Hank" Martinez.
 He was a master craftsman and inventor.
 Watching him work was instrumental in building my craftsmanship.
 I learned how to take wood and create furniture of museum quality, build a home from scratch, or take a dilapidated house and restore it to the way it was when constructed a hundred plus years ago.

 My father's mind was vast.
 He had an in-depth knowledge of science, oceanography, and deep-sea diving.
 Leading him to work intensely on the patent for expansion joints used on the arm of deep diving suits built to sustain pressure at a thousand feet below sea level and also experiments in perpetual motion.